 Anyone suffering from hearing loss begins to get isolated.
 The inability to communicate clearly is often construed as confusion or even dementia.
 Hearing loss can be treated so if a family member or loved one displays early signs of disorientation or confusion, be sure to have their hearing tested and treated.
 Understanding that the problem is isolated to hearing issues and that treatments are available is a huge relief for many.

 Other issues that may be a result of hearing loss include mental strain and fatigue.
 The inability to properly hear and communicate puts great stress on a person.
 They may become irritable, less patient, and withdrawn under the effort to socialize with limited hearing.
-If the signs indicate possible hearing loss, seek help.
+If the signs indicate possible hearing loss, seek help (see do I need hearing aids).
 The earlier the situation is dealt with the better the chance for treatment to restore full hearing and a higher quality of life.